soupdeloup/Summoning-Stone/README.md

 ## Usage

 - The app will try to detect the default WoW screenshot path.
 If not found, you can manually set it.
-- The Android app must be connected to the same local network and will be auto-detected by the app.
+- If using the android application, it must be connected to the same local network and will be auto-detected by the desktop application.
-- UDP packets are sent to the device whenever a screenshot is detected, triggering a notification alert.
+- If not using the android application, a local web server will be created that you can browse to using any device on the same network.
-- You can set the application to automatically minimize to the system tray in the settings menu.
-You can also automatically delete processed screenshots.
+- You can change between using the android application, web server or both in settings.